saint11/DeadWeight/source/blacksalt.md

 - **Magic Shield**: During this combat, the wizard get a [shield token]{.tip} on the start of the wizard's turn.
 - **Arcane Seal**: Protects a **nearby** person or object from spells for 1d6 exploration turns.
 - **Pocket reality**: Creates a bag that looks very small on the outside, but has 3 slots.
 Anything inside do not count towards encumbrance.
 It lasts until the end of the expedition.
+- **Arcane fire**: Target 2 **nearby** tiles, anything standing in that tile takes 2 wounds per turn, those wounds can be reduced.
+Lasts until the end of the combat.

 ## Wandering Mystics
 Their order is not hierarchical or ordered; rather, they adhere to a strict moral code.
 They typically select children who are lost as their apprentices.
 It is common for them not to stay in a place for too long, and they usually share their observations with fellow Wanderers through writing with invisible ink.